jorgehjr84/jorgehjr84.github.io/Week 3 Journal tutorial.md

 ## Objects

 In javascript we love using something called variables.
-A variable is a way to store information and being able to call back on information in a simplier way.
-For ex  I would do this.....
+A variable is a way to store information, and then call on information at a later time.
+For example  I would do this.....

 ```